elibroftw/music-caster/README.md

 # Music Caster

-Music Caster is a music player which lets you cast your local music files to a Google Home or Home Mini.
+Music Caster is a music player which lets you cast your local music files to a Google Chromecast device (includes Google Home's)
-Chromecast support is on the way!

 [Download from releases page](https://github.com/elibroftw/music-caster/releases)